unm-historiography/metahistory/essays/thematic/american-revolution.md

 [Livy](https://www.britannica.com/biography/Livy), a Roman historian famed for his rhetoric, was not considered true enough for Quintilian because "Livy for instance is frequently in doubt as to what actually occurred".
 (Kelly, 68) In ancient Rome we have our first instance of the "practice of historical criticism and exposure of myth, usually associated with philology and pure scholarship", because of the Romans' belief in the role of **rhetoric** and **truth** in **historical writing**.
 (Kelly, 68) However, Truth had not yet become the center of historiograhpy because in ancient Rome it was that "truth remained a formal requirement... but effective communication to a sophisticated readership was the dominant consideration (rhetoric)".
 (Kelly, 69) With the ancient Romans we have the beginning of a formal institution of truth within Historiography and the formal requirements regarding historical writing.

-## The Christians: Truth's Subordination
+## Rise of the Progressive Approach
 After the legalistic tradition of Rome the role of Truth changes drastically during the Christian dominated transition period from Imperial Rome to the Middle Ages.
 The role of the historian also changed during this period, with their purpose being “to find the higher spiritual meaning which lay behind the letter of the human record”.
 (Kelly, 75) The historian [Josephus](https://www.britannica.com/biography/Flavius-Josephus), who lived in Imperial Rome, considered himself to be “devoted to the truth as he was to his nation, and he “insisted on the extreme antiquity” of Israel.
 (Kelly, 78,79) He begins a long tradition of Christian historians relying on sheer age or “tradition” to be the foundation of deciding truth.
 Josephus emphasized a type of universal history that would solidify this tradition of understanding truth, by arguing:

 1. The antiquity of Israel being farther back than Egypt or Babylon, and this sheer age being grounds for superiority and/or having God’s favor.